Selective031/RazorBoard/README.md

 To test your readings, take the mower and a laptop, go to the center of your lawn, (or the worst part of the lawn), place the mower on something so the wheels doesn´t touch the ground, connect to Razorboard with a USB cable.
 Power on Razorboard, and open a serial console and press ENTER (or type DISABLE), this will disable the system.
 Now, type "DEBUG ON", and hopfully you will see the boundary signals.
 And now you can test to run the motors and see how that will affect the readings.

+# Boundary Wire

+The Boundary Wire Signal generator, outputs a signal in 10KHz, with 10 bits, so one complete message is about 1ms.
+The sampling rate on Razorboard is currently at 67.3 KHz.
+The ADC on STM32 is running in a continues scan mode, meaning if you sample 512 samples into a buffer, odd numbers in the buffer (0,3,5 etc..) are BWF1, all even numbers are BWF2.
+After we have sampled we need to break out the streams into BWF1 and BWF2, after that we run the streams in a FIR filter, eliminating any noise from the motors.
+Now we need to compare this signal with a reference signal, we do this by a technique called Cross-Correlation.
+After the Cross-Correlation we get a number within the range of 1.0 and -1.0.

+- 1.0 Means we have 100% match for an INSIDE message.
+- 0.0 Means no match at all for either message.
+- -1.0 Means we have 100% match for an OUTSIDE message.

+By default at the moment, Razorboard classifies 0.80 and above as INSIDE, the same goes for OUTSIDE (-0.80).
+This can be changed in software.
+In the "debug" menu, you can record a new signature and see how well it it detected.
+At the moment it only saves the signature to memory and will be lost after power-down.
+You can also type "show sig" to plot the signature onto a plotter (like the Arduino Plotter).
+Type "export sig" and you will get the signature as an array if you like to save the signture in software and compile it.

 # TROUBLESHOOTING: